Who Needs Custom Orthotics Continued

 According to a recent study the global foot orthotic insoles market registered revenues of around $2.5 billion in 2014 and is estimated to grow at a CAGR of 5.8% to reach $3.5 billion by 2020.
 The biggest contributor is the North America region with a market share of around 45%.
 From this we can deduce that there are a heap of people out there wearing orthotics to assist with managing pain.
 Life being what it is there will be a percentage of them who have a great experience with their orthotics, and some who don’t have a good outcome at all from their prescription.
-So if this is true and it no doubt is, it poses the question ‘who needs orthotics.. custom or otherwise.
+So if this is true and it no doubts is, it poses the question ‘who needs orthotics.. custom or otherwise.

 Most of us live in urbanised areas and have to contend with extremely hard, flat industrialised surfaces year in and year out.
 Many of us stand and walk on concrete in our workplaces and often in our homes, then at the end of the day we put on our trainers and go for a run on tarmac.
-This type of chronic exposure to hard ground poses a threat to all of us in varying degrees, in the same way we are all somewhat susceptible to issues if we have excessive amounts of sugar in our diet.
-Those of us who most need to at least investigate whether we need orthotics, are those who suffer with some pain or injuries in our lower bodies.
+This type of chronic exposure to hard ground poses a threat to all of us in varying degrees, in the same way, we are all somewhat susceptible to issues if we have excessive amounts of sugar in our diet.
+Those of us who most need to at least investigate whether we need orthotics are those who suffer from some pain or injuries in our lower bodies.

 Your spine is in many ways an extremely delicate piece of equipment, hence our shared understanding of the importance of ‘core work’.
 Most if not all of us know that the spine is a sufficiently delicate structure that it needs the support of the large trunk muscles.
 What is it that the spine needs protection from though?